min2ha/ukwa-site/content/target/27063/index.en.md

   "subject": "British Stand-up Comedy Archive"
 }

-# Giggle Beats - Comedy in the North

 Giggle Beats, a website for comedy in Yorkshire, the north west, and north east of England, with comedy news, reviews, features, videos and podcasts